BabuinoControllers/IOTBox_StarterKit/README.md

   <img src="https://github.com/BabuinoControllers/IOTBrick_StarterKit/raw/main/doc/IOT Brick Architecture.png" width="800px" alt="IOT Brick Architecture" >
   <br />
 </p>

 ## How to start
 Starter kit includes a project for NetBeans version 8.2.
 So install NetBeans version 8.2 before starting.
 After just clone locally latest stable version of the Starter Kit Project, launch NetBeans and open the project.
 Power on IOT Brick - BR001 and connect to the lan.
 Ethernet led start blinking.
 Also device system blu led start blinking reporting activity of device.
 If the network is connected to the internet the blue led should alternate two fast blink to a long pasue.
 This means that the device is connected to the server.
 Note: it is not mandatory required that the device connect to the server.
 Device can also controllerd over the LAN.

 There is no need to configure any IP address.
-The device implements a discovery protocol that allow to discover devices connected to the network.
+The device implements a discovery protocol that allow applications to discover devices connected to the network.
 Only configuration required is to copy in the main file the serial number of the device and the initial password of the device.

 ## System Reset and Factory Reset
 Device has a factory rest.
 Pressing reset button for more than 5s cause a system reset.
 Pressing for more than 15s cause a factory reset.
 Factory reset delete all the information from the non-volatile memory of the device.